stolostron/rhacm-docs/_pages/technical_writing_standards.md

 * Use headers for two or more subsections.
 If you have more than three, create links for them at the beginning of the file for easy retrievabililty and UX.
 * Use parallel language for headers.
 Example: Creating your cluster, Importing your cluster, Destroying your cluster.
 * Separate headers with content.
 Headers should not be placed back-to-back with no content in between.
 * Place no code block in headers because it renders oddly.
-We do use conrefs and itialics when needed instead of code block.
+We do use conrefs and italics when needed instead of code block.
 * Make headers and anchors unique, but intuitive and concise.
 Think about search engine optimization and usability.

 ## Short descriptions